ssen280/DevOps-Project/PROJECT 22:_Deploying_Applications_Into_Kubernetes_Cluster/Implementation_steps.md

 <img width="1442" alt="Screenshot 2022-09-10 at 4 34 23 PM" src="https://user-images.githubusercontent.com/105562242/193436027-daccabd2-53e9-41a8-b8cb-0785b05d7d26.png">

 * we will deploy mysql and configure service to connect to tooling deployment
-* our mysql deployment file looks like as below :
+* our mysql deployment and mysql service files look like as below :

 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
- name: mysql-deployment
+ name: mysql
  labels:
    tier: mysql-db
 spec: